VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/dynamic-content.md

 ## Content types

 A Content type is a template used to define a Dynamic Content Type.
-It describes how a particular content type is displayed and what information is required to display it.В Virto Commerce includes several Content types for the most common types of Dynamic Content.
+It describes how a particular content type is displayed and what information is required to display it.
+Virto Commerce includes several Content types for the most common types of Dynamic Content.
 For example, there is a Content type to display images with links (banner) another to display product data (product with image and price).

 The following Dynamic Content Types are shipped with Virto Commerce out-of-the-box.
 Each requires one or more parameter values to specify things such as, what image file should display or what the target web page should display when clicked.